miguelpragier/handy/README.md

 // CheckCNPJ returns true if the cnpj is valid
 // Thanks to https://gopher.net.br/validacao-de-cpf-e-cnpj-em-go/
-// CNPJ is the Brazilian TAXPayerID document for cpmpanies func CheckCNPJ(cnpj string) bool {}
+// CNPJ is the Brazilian TAXPayerID document for companies func CheckCNPJ(cnpj string) bool {}

 // CheckEmail returns true if the given sequence is a valid email address